All Food is “Plant-Based” – Particularly Meat and Dairy

 Despite its boom in terms of media attention, veganism is surely not (yet) a lifestyle everybody wants to self-identify or be identified with.
 From analysing social media, print and online news, or movies, social scientific studies have shown that vegans still face stigmatisation (e.g. Cole & Morgan 2011).
 Stereotyped as following a mere fad, being sentimental and extreme, it is understandable that people might avoid being put in that box.
 Well aware of that, businesses often choose the innocuous “plant-based” when they mean vegan food.
 On the one hand, this is wholly comprehensible and perhaps eases some meat lovers into something new.
 On the other, the avoidance of a clear identity highlights that, oddly enough, today’s food debates largely revolve around one thing (and little else): identity.

-My concern here is that it may be precisely its confinement to an identity that limits veganism’s potential to help solving the climate breakdown and extinction crisis.
-Everything is centred on individuals’ dietary identities, ranging from “meat eaters” (carnists) to vegans.
+My concern here is that it may be precisely its confinement to an identity that limits veganism’s potential to help to solve the climate breakdown and extinction crisis.
+Everything is centred on individuals’ dietary identities, ranging from “meat-eaters” (carnists) to vegans.
 As a result, the transition towards a sustainable food system can only happen, or so it appears, with a focus on consumer identity and at the level of purchase.
 Turned into a question of consumer choice, the responsibility of businesses is merely to ease consumers into making environmentally sound decisions.
 What remains unaccounted for is the (ir)responsibility within producers offering both sustainable and unsustainable products in order to make that “choice” possible.
 Put differently, in confining heated public and political debates to consumer choice and identity, the material, spatial, and relational dimensions of food production are at risk of being neglected.

 Veganism, as conventionally applied in food regulations and everyday life, is merely a label either for people or for vegetal products.
 Normally, we do not see production practices as part of veganism’s definition.
 For example, a vegan person is “vegan” because they abjure from consuming animal products; a carrot is “vegan” per se because it is (the root of) a plant.
 This identity-based understanding of foods and diets discourages any questions about the food supply chain beyond “the consumer” or the end products they buy.